dehne/BendulumClock/README.md

 As mentioned above, the real-time clock in the Arduino Uno is not accurate enough for the automatic calibration to work perfectly.
 This sketch gets around that problem by calibrating the Arduino's real-time clock.
-It is no longer needed because real-time clock calibration is implemented in the BendulumClock sketch.
+It is no longer needed because real-time clock calibration is implemented in the Escapement library and BendulumClock sketch.